ArIs0x145/Oops-Captcha/docs/extending.md

     IMAGE = 'image'
     MATH = 'math'  # New type

-# 2. Create a new generator class
+# 2. Create a new generator class SampleType, LabelType must to replace your Type
-class MathCaptchaGenerator(CaptchaGenerator[BytesIO, str]):
+class MathCaptchaGenerator(CaptchaGenerator[SampleType, LabelType]):
     # Implementation...

 # 3. Register in factory.py